Impact Factor: 0.921

 Examples of reference listing format

-Alhadrami, G. A. 1991.
-Effect of preservatives and maturity on the nutritional value of alfalfa hay for lactating dairy cows.
-Ph.D. dissertation, University of Arizona, Tucson.
+Alhadhrami, G. A. 1991.
+Effect of Preservatives and Maturity on the Nutritional Value of Alfalfa Hay for Lactating Dairy Cows.
+(Doctoral dissertation), University of Arizona, Tucson.

 Should be organized similar to the text, so that the table can be read without turning the page sideways (if possible).
 Large tables should be avoided.
+They should be typed on separate pages and numbered sequentially according to the order of their respective appearance in the text.
 Each table should have a brief and self-explanatory title.
 Column headings should include the International Standard abbreviations(s) of their respective units of measurement included between parentheses.
 Footnotes should be indicated by superscript letters starting with (a) in each table and kept as short as possible.

-Drawings and photographs should be prepared clearly.
+Drawings and photographs should be numbered sequentially according to their respective order of citation in the text.
 Explanations should be given in the typewritten legend, which should contain sufficient details to permit figure interpretation without reference to the text.
 Colored and black and white photographs are accepted.
 All illustrations should be limited to an A4 size paper.
 In case of using MS Excel program for diagrams, the original MS Excel file should be sent also.

 Graphs and figures should be prepared clearly according to instructions for authors and included in Main Article file.